Ante0/ReiNand/README.md

 You'll need armips added to your Path.
 [HERE](https://www.dropbox.com/s/ceuv2qeqp38lpah/armips.exe?dl=0) is a pre-compiled version.

+If you use Linux you need to git clone [armips](https://github.com/Kingcom/armips.git), then install cmake, cmake your armips dir then use make in the armips dir.
+After that add the armips executable to your bashrc.

     make - Compiles for use with CakeHax/CakeBrah entry make a9lh - Compiles for use with arm9loaderhax